Sodeeq/women_diversity/README.md

 Using the company’s employees data, she has asked the Business Analysis team to provide her answers to the following questions.

+What’s the ratio of women workers to total workforce?

+What’s the distribution of women across departments?

+What’s the salary range of women compared to men?

+How many women do we have in managerial role?